 BILLING & INSURANCE

-Phoenix ER & Hospital honors all in-network benefits for emergency services.
+Phoenix ER & Hospital honors all in-network benefits for emergency services according to the Federal No Surprise Act.

 An Explanation of Benefits (EOB), or an Email from your insurance carrier is NOT A BILL.